One stumbling block remote workers and freelancers often come across is how to be productive at home.

 What you do as a household and when you do it is about what works for YOU – not about what’s considered conventional or “normal.“

 Here’s another thing to do before you start fixating on work: Get your house clean, fresh and tidy.

-This has so many benefits: The whole “tidy house, tidy mind” thing is more than just a trite saying, and – well – right now there are certainly some very compelling reasons to put hygiene at the top of your priority list.
+This has so many benefits: The whole “tidy house, tidy mind” thing is more than just a trite saying, and if there’s one thing we’ve learned over many years of being a home working family, there are very compelling reasons to put keeping things clean and tidy at the top of your priority list.

 OK, this is about how to be productive at home, so let’s move more onto a tip that will help you get more done: